 Khichdi Recipe.
 Khichdi or Kitchri is an easy indian comfort meal made with rice and lentils.
 It is super simple to make, healthy and nourishing to the body.
-I grew up eating many kinds of khichdi made with a combination of different kinds of lentils and rice but this version made with red lentils and rice was made quite often.
+I grew up eating many kinds of khichdi with different kinds of lentils like yellow moong dal, urad dal etc, however this version made with red lentils and rice was made quite often in our home.

 Depending on how much time you want to spend, you can make khichdi either in an instant pot, pressure cooker or make it slow cooked.
 I go for the slow cooked version mostly because I like the consistency and the creaminess of slow cooked khichdi, however, any way you choose to make it, like most lentil & rice dishes, it is super hearty and an absolute comfort food.